-After entry through Dakhina Dwara (south gate), devotees can have darshan of the deities from the Bhitara Katha since the Jagamohan has been opened for public entry this year.
-Sources said, the Chaka ‘Apasara’ ritual of deities has been completed since 6 am and the ‘Parimanik’ darshan of the Trinity has begun from 8 am.
-General darshan of the deities will begin from 9 am to 10.30 am.
+After entry through Dakhina Dwara (south gate), devotees can have a darshan of the deities from the Bhitara Katha since the Jagamohan will be opened for public entry this year.
+Sources said the Chaka ‘Apasara’ ritual of deities will be performed at 6 am, followed by Anasara Tati and Patadian Bisarjan by 7.30 am.
+The ‘Parimanik’ darshan (paid ticket holders) of the Trinity will be allowed from 8 am to 9 am.
+General free darshan of the deities will be held from 9 am to 11 am.

-The devotees will have glimpse of lords, who will appear in youthful form after being recovered from fever that they suffered following having divine bath on the holy Snana Purnima.
+The devotees will have a glimpse of lords, who will appear in youthful form after being recovered from the fever that they suffered following having a divine bath on the holy Snana Yatra on Snana Purnima.

-The temple management has made all arrangements for smooth and hassle free completion of the Naba Jaubana besha darshan.
+The Jagannath temple management has made all arrangements for the smooth and hassle-free completion of the Naba Jaubana besha darshan.
 Security has been beefed up in the holy town in view of the festivities.